-Most Chiang Mai massage places charge 150-200 baht for one hour Thai massage and 180-250 for one-hour foot massage and 300+ for full body oil massage.
+Most Chiang Mai massage places charge 150-200 baht for one hour Thai massage and 180-250 for a one-hour foot massage and 300+ for full body oil massage.
 There aren’t many places in the world you can get a one hour massage for only $5 an hour.

 6. Go Wild at the Chiang Mai Ladyboy Cabaret Show

 If you’re looking for a fun night out, then this is the place to head to.
 Every time we have friends or family visiting us in Chiang Mai we bring here for a fun night out.
 The ladyboys perform in a colorful array of costumes and dance and sing their hearts out.
 It’s wild and raucous and you’re sure to have a great time.

 The seats are first come first serve, we suggest getting there around 9 pm for their nightly 9:30 pm show.
 The 350 baht entrance fee includes a beer, beers inside cost 100 baht but they do have a “happy hour” where drinks are half off during the short intermission break.